-NIC’s Campbell River campus is undergoing a $17.6-million expansion project, thanks in part to funding from the provincial and federal governments via the Strategic Investment Fund (SIF).
+NIC’s Campbell River campus has undergone a $17.6-million expansion project, thanks in part to funding from the provincial and federal governments via the Strategic Investment Fund (SIF).

-The project will internally separate Timberline Secondary School and NIC into two distinct entities and create almost 10,000 m² (105,000 sq. ft.) of new and renovated space which will include:
+The project internally separated Timberline Secondary School and NIC into two distinct entities and created almost 10,000 m² (105,000 sq. ft.) of new and renovated space.

 - trades shops for Timberline Secondary

 new cafeteria space for Timberline students

 The Heavy Mechanical and Aircraft Structures programs, currently running off-campus, will be relocated to new buildings on Dogwood Street.
 Students will benefit from an improved learning environment and enjoy easy access to all of the supports and amenities the new campus has to offer.

 Students will also benefit from a new trades and Aquaculture building, featuring several classrooms, shower facilities and a state-of-the-art aquaculture lab, perfect for learning and applied research.